syrupwafflezz/vapor/README.md

 # Vapor - a GUI framework for FTEQW.
 Made by wither.
 A big thank you to Jaycie, Spoike, Shpuld, and eukara for support, inspiration, feedback and testing.

+Sample "accept.png" icon from the Silk icon set, you can find it at http://www.famfamfam.com/lab/icons/silk/.
 ## What is Vapor?
 Vapor is a GUI framework for FTEQW which was made with the intention of being an easy-to-use, drop-in solution for any game built on FTEQW.
 Vapor's scheme data (where a window is, what stuff does it have, where is the stuff exactly within that window, etc.) is all in a .json file for ease of use.
 No QuakeC coding at all!
 ## Is it stable?